Strong noise sensitivity and random graphs: From witnesses to noise sensitivity

-We next proceed to Part~\eqref{it-min-deg-eps-crit}, addressing the critical regime of $\epsilon \asymp \frac1{\log n}$.
-To show $(f_n)$ is not \NSTAB\ w.r.t.\ $\epsilon$, note first that the binomial variable in the right-hand-side of~\eqref{eq-min-deg-eps-dependency} is now approximately Poisson with mean bounded away from $0$ and $\infty$, implying (by the same line of arguments as above) that
+We next proceed to part~(iii), addressing the critical regime of $\varepsilon\asymp\frac{1}{\log n}$.
+To show $(f_n)$ is not $\NSTAB$ w.r.t. $\varepsilon$, note first that the binomial variable in the right-hand side of~\eqref{eq-min-deg-eps-dependency} is now approximately Poisson with mean bounded away from $0$ and $\infty$, implying (by the same line of arguments as above) that

 for some fixed $\delta>0$ and all $n$, or equivalently,